Frequently Asked Questions (FAQ)

 *However, the remaining 46 acres of her farmland, crucial to the Foundation's plans for a natural park, located just downstream from the Besse Brown Cooper Bridge along the Alcovy River,

-Sadly, we would be informed within just hours of the closing that the estate reversed its decision, choosing to continue with the contract signing, much to our continuing bewilderment.
-The remaining farmland, critical to our work, the very cultural landscape which holds so much of Besse Cooper's life, her history, her legacy of being so well connected to the land, as well as those with whom she shared time walking it, working it, and memory, a woman inspired by the Women's Suffrage Movement in which she participated as a suffragette, purchasing this special place herself, as a married woman, with her teacher's salary... a family history, the succession of generations, a last remaining Reconstruction Era farm... was sold to an unknown third party on January 13, 2017.
+Incredibly, we would be informed within just hours of the closing that the estate reversed its decision, choosing to continue with the contract signing, much to our continuing bewilderment.
+The remaining farmland, critical to our work, the very cultural landscape which holds so much of Besse Cooper's life, her history, her legacy of being so well connected to the land, as well as those with whom she shared time walking it, working it... a woman shaped by the Women's Suffrage Movement in which she joined and fought for women's rights, and this spirit later expressed in purchasing this special place herself, as a married woman, with her modest teacher's salary, just a few years after women finally won the right to own land (previously prohibited be law)... a family history, the succession of generations, a last remaining Reconstruction Era farm, purchased by a suffragette and teacher who inspired so many... was sold to an unknown third party on January 13, 2017.

 Because of the sensitive nature, being that a third party now has the title to the land, we've kept things deliberately quiet, working under the radar, for now.
 Suffice it to say, 2017 has been a year of profound difficulty, not only for the Foundation, but for friends of Besse's as well.
 Our media contacts are aware, as are other important allies of the Foundation, but we've chosen to maintain "radio silence" as we look into various aspects of how this might be resolved, including, but certainly not limited to litigation (something we very much wish to avoid).
 Importantly, we remain respectful of the third party, with whom we've been in contact, and with whom we seek a positive solution in the future should they so wish, at their discretion.
 When appropriate, we will announce any changes or information of significance regarding the preservation of Besse's farmland.